RaphRsl/42-cursus_inception/README.md

 	Inception is a system administration exercise where I set up a small infrastructure composed of different services under specific rules using Docker in a virtual machine.
 - **Main Technical Features or Functionalities:**
   - Set up Docker containers for NGINX with TLSv1.2 or TLSv1.3, WordPress + php-fpm, and MariaDB.
-  - Create volumes for the WordPress database and website files.
+  - Create volumes for the WordPress database and website files to ensure data persistence.
   - Establish a docker-network for container communication.
   - Ease management and creation of the containers using docker-compose.
   - Ensure containers restart in case of a crash and that any environment variable is secured.